parthdahiwade2-glitch/Python-Lab/Experiment-2 Basics of Python/README.md

 Python Environment, Data Types, Operators, and Basic Input/Output

+Aim

-Aim To study the Python programming environment and interface, understand execution modes, variables, data types, operators, and basic input/output operations in Python.
+To get familiar with Python's programming environment, learn how it executes code, and understand variables, data types, operators, and basic input/output.

 Objectives

-• To understand the Python programming environment and interface
+• Learn about Python's programming environment and interface

-• To study Python execution modes
+• Understand how Python executes code

-• To understand comments in Python
+• Learn how to use comments

-• To learn variables, identifier rules, and data types
+• Understand variables, naming rules, and data types

-• To study different operators and expressions
+• Study different operators and expressions

-• To understand basic input and output mechanisms
+• Learn basic input and output

 Theory

-Python Environment and Interface The Python environment provides tools and interfaces to write, execute, and debug Python programs.
-Python programs can be executed using different interfaces such as:
+Python Environment and Interface

+Python gives us different ways to write and run programs:

 • Python Shell

 • Jupyter Notebook

-• Integrated Development Environments (IDEs) like Spyder, PyCharm, and VS Code
+• IDEs like Spyder, PyCharm, and VS Code

-• Cloud-based platforms like Google Colab The interface allows users to write code, execute instructions, and view results interactively.
+• Cloud platforms like Google Colab

+These tools let us write code, run it, and see results instantly.

 Python Execution Modes

-Python supports two main execution modes:
+Python works in two ways:

 a) Interactive Mode

-• Commands are executed one line at a time
+• Run commands one at a time

-• Immediate output is displayed
+• See results immediately

-• Useful for testing small code snippets and learning
+• Good for testing and learning

-Examples: Python shell, Jupyter Notebook cells, Google Colab
+Examples: Python shell, Jupyter cells, Google Colab

 b) Script Mode

-• Programs are written in a file and executed as a whole
+• Write complete programs in a file

-• Suitable for developing complete applications
+• Run the whole thing at once

-• Files usually have .py extension
+• Files end with .py extension

-Comments in Python Comments are non-executable statements used to explain code and improve readability.
+Comments in Python

+Comments help explain code and aren't executed.

-• Single-line comments: Begin with #
+• Single-line: Use #

-• Multi-line comments: Written using triple quotes (""" """)
+• Multi-line: Use triple quotes """ """

-Comments help in documentation and understanding program logic.

 Variables and Identifiers

-A variable is a named memory location used to store data values.
-Rules for Identifiers:
+A variable stores data values.

+Naming Rules:

-• Must start with a letter (A–Z, a–z) or underscore _
+• Start with a letter (A–Z, a–z) or underscore _

-• Cannot start with a digit
+• Can't start with a number

 • Case-sensitive

-• Should not use Python keywords Python uses dynamic typing, meaning variables do not require explicit data type declaration.
+• Don't use Python keywords

+Python figures out data types automatically – no need to declare them.

 Data Types in Python
-Python provides several built-in data types to store different kinds of data.

-Basic Data Types
+Basic types:

 • Integer (int): Whole numbers

-• Floating-point (float): Decimal numbers
+• Float (float): Decimal numbers

-• String (str): Sequence of characters
+• String (str): Text

 • Boolean (bool): True or False

-The data type of a variable can be identified using the type() function.
+Use type() to check what type a variable is.

 Operators and Expressions
-Operators are symbols used to perform operations on variables and values.

-Types of Operators

-• Arithmetic Operators: Used for mathematical calculations
+Operators do things with data:

-(+, -, *, /, %)
+• Arithmetic: +, -, *, /, %

-• Relational Operators: Used for comparison

-(>, <, >=, <=, ==, !=)
+• Comparison: >, <, >=, <=, ==, !=

-• Logical Operators: Used to combine conditions

-(and, or, not)

-• Assignment Operators: Used to assign values
+• Logical: and, or, not

-(=, +=, -=, *=, /=)
+• Assignment: =, +=, -=, *=, /=

-• Bitwise Operators: Perform operations at bit level

-(&, |, ^, <<, >>)
+• Bitwise: &, |, ^, <<, >>

-An expression is a combination of operators and operands that produces a result.
+An expression combines operators and values to get a result.

 Basic Input and Output Operations
-Input and output operations allow interaction between the user and the program.

-• Input:

-input() function is used to accept input from the user.

-Input is treated as a string by default and may require type conversion.
+• Input: input() gets data from users (always comes in as text)

-• Output:
+• Output: print() shows results

-print() function is used to display output.

-Formatted output can be achieved using commas or formatted strings.

-Conclusion Thus, the Python programming environment, execution modes, variables, data types, operators, and basic input/output operations were studied and understood.

-Programs

-Comments
-This is a single-line comment
-Program to demonstrate Python interface and comments
-""" This is a multi-line comment (docstring).
-Python supports interactive and script modes. """ print("Welcome to Python Programming") print("This program demonstrates comments and execution modes")

-Variable declaration
-student_name = "Snehal" age = 45 height = 5.3 is_faculty = True

-Display data types
-print("Name:", student_name, "Type:", type(student_name)) print("Age:", age, "Type:", type(age)) print("Height:", height, "Type:", type(height)) print("Faculty Status:", is_faculty, "Type:", type(is_faculty))

-Arithmetic, relational, logical, assignment, and bitwise operators a = 10 b = 5
-Arithmetic Operators
-print("Addition:", a + b) print("Subtraction:", a - b) print("Multiplication:", a * b) print("Division:", a / b)

-Relational Operators
-print("a > b:", a > b) print("a == b:", a == b)

-Logical Operators
-print("AND:", a > 5 and b > 2) print("OR:", a > 20 or b > 2) print("NOT:", not(a > b))

-Assignment Operators
-c = a c += b print("Assignment Result:", c)

-Bitwise Operators
-print("Bitwise AND:", a & b) print("Bitwise OR:", a | b)

-Input and display formatted output using input() and print() Input from user name = input("Enter your name: ") marks = int(input("Enter your marks: "))

-Output using formatted print
-print("Student Name:", name) print("Marks Obtained:", marks)

-Experiment 2: Results and Conclusion Results

-Python Environment & Execution Modes

-Successfully executed code in both interactive and script modes Verified functionality across Python Shell, Jupyter Notebook, and Google Colab

-Comments
-Single-line (#) and multi-line (""" """) comments implemented successfully Enhanced code readability and documentation

-Variables and Data Types VariableValueData Typestudent_name"Snehal"strage45intheight5.3floatis_facultyTruebool

-Dynamic typing demonstrated - no explicit type declaration required type() function correctly identified all data types

-Operators (a=10, b=5) Arithmetic: Addition=15, Subtraction=5, Multiplication=50, Division=2.0 Relational: a>b=True, a==b=False Logical: AND=True, OR=True, NOT=False Assignment: c+=b worked correctly Bitwise: AND=0, OR=15

-Input/Output

-input() successfully captured user data Type conversion with int() worked correctly print() displayed formatted output effectively
+Conclusion

+We learned about Python's environment, how to run code, work with variables and data types, use different operators, and handle basic input/output.